Why Bring a Good News Room to Your School?

 They find and write uplifting content that boosts literacy, aspiration, confidence, communication, mental health, and even gives your school free PR—all written by the students themselves.

-• Full set-up and training for your students and staff.
+• Full set-up and training for your students and staff leader.

 Since 2011, student reporters have been trained by professionals from Sky News, BBC, ITV, CBS News America, and leading UK newspapers.
 Now, Good News Rooms are expanding across the UK — and they’re easy to set up and run.